bvda/hack-your-education-ece/slides/slides/1_problem_solving/1-problem_basic_skills.md

 ### User stories vs Use case

-"User Stories are centered on the result and the benefit of the thing you're describing, whereas Use Cases can be more granular, and describe how your system will act
+"User Stories are centered on the result and the benefit of the thing you're describing, whereas Use Cases can be more granular, and describe how your system will act"

 * Both has a role, goal, and acceptance
 * User story contain fewer details